awllee/SMCExamples.jl/README.md

 [![codecov.io](http://codecov.io/github/awllee/SMCExamples.jl/coverage.svg?branch=master)](http://codecov.io/github/awllee/SMCExamples.jl?branch=master)

-This package provides example models for use with the SequentialMonteCarlo.jl package.
+This package provides example models for use with the [SequentialMonteCarlo.jl](https://github.com/awllee/SequentialMonteCarlo.jl) package.

-Some of the models in src/ are also used to test the SequentialMonteCarlo.jl package, particularly the Finite Feynman--Kac model which is otherwise not likely to be very interesting.
+Some of the models in src/ are also used to test SequentialMonteCarlo.jl, particularly the Finite Feynman--Kac model which is otherwise not likely to be very interesting.

-The demos in demos/ can be run as scripts or in the REPL.
+The demos in demo/ can be run as scripts or in the REPL.
 Some involve plotting.
 They are intended only to show how to run the algorithm and look at some of its outputs.

 The tests in test/ also demonstrate some aspects of usage.